 Silence, developed by Daedalic Entertainment, has been the much-anticipated sequel to The Whispering World, which was released on PC in 2009.
-After originally being announced to be released in 2014, and suffering delays, the game has finally made its way on to PS4 and was met with open arms from fans.
+After originally being announced to be released in 2014, and suffering delays, the game finally made its way on to the Playstation 4 back in 2016 and was met with open arms from fans.
+Fast forward to April 2109 and it’s just landed on the Nintendo Switch.

 Silence is a point and click game, a genre I have played a lot of recently, so it is difficult for me not to compare between them.
 This game is probably the best of the lot, because it mixed things up.
 This is not your traditional point and click game and I am comfortable with that, as it feels refreshing for its genre.
 I thoroughly enjoy the style of Telltale’s games, such as the new Batman series that I have not been able to get enough of, and this game plays a lot more like that than the traditional style.